sachin413/Sales-Data-Analysis-of-Apple-Products/README.md

 ## Contact

-For any queries or support related to this ETL solution, please contact raysachin1997@gmail.com
+For any queries or support related to this Data Engineering solution, please contact raysachin1997@gmail.com